davebenson/doom4-walkthrough/README.md

 Then go to the center console.
 Pick up Codex Entry "...".
 Then interact with the screen to get a cut scene that ends the level.

 # Mission 13: Argent D'Nur

+## Mission 13: Introduction
+You start in a large upper courtyard area with loot scattered about.

+Eventually, go down to a Checkpoint for the fight.

+## Mission 13: Fight: Sniper then Beserk
+You should start at an overlook, where you can see a Cacodaemon attacking a half dozen Imps.
+I usually kill the Cacodaemon (Assault Rifle with Tactical Scope) from afar and save the Imps for up close.

+Jump down to the courtyard area below and polish off the Imps who will come to you.
+The next wave won't start until you enter the main area.

+In short order, 2 Hell Knights and a Summoner appear, followed by 2 Pinkies and many Imps.

+I usually use one BFG after lots of demons have spawned, then grab the Beserk Powerup from the very center of the courtyard.

+In theory it seems like the "Seek and Destroy" and "Savagery" Runes would may the beserk powerup more effective - I didn't really notice a difference though.

+When done, exit via the waypoint and Checkpoint near the blue teleporter.

+## Mission 13: Fight: Intro Stairs

+Before starting, look ahead to an impressively demonic sight of 3 statues feeding some central thing.
+(I'm not sure if the 3 beams symbolize the 3 major fights ahead or not)

+Descend to the next level where there is usually between 1 and 3 Unwilling staggering around (they will fall down to the next level but they can't get back up, so the exact number varies).

+(Because I often seem to need the Mobile Turret upgrade, which involves killing in groups of 4, i often wait to kill them, but the Secret has to be triggered before you drop down to the next area)

+Facing out toward the canyon, look for a Skull Switch at the right-side of the level.
+Actuate it, then go to the other side of this area and look for some blocks to climb up.
+After climbing up, there is a cave just a bit ahead that opened up with Gas and BFG Ammo.

+Go back down to the lowest area in this complex with about 8 Unwilling.

+Optional:  go through the tunnel to the left.
+Once you take any armor at the end of the tunnel a Cacodaemon will materialize directly in front of you, and 2 Imps will appear in the hallway.
+A few seconds later a Hell Knight will appear at the far end of the hall (the entrance).
+(I usually use Gauss Cannon Siege Mode for the Cacodaemon and the Hell Knight - separately - and super shotgun for the Imps, but there's many options.
+Using a chainsaw on the Hell Knight could make  things easy and give you a lot of ammo)

+Optional: go the other way (a right turn, if facing the canyon), to a rocky set of stairs leading up to the Auto-Map for this level.

+## Mission 13: Fight: Stragglers on the Islands
+Jump across the gorge: keep an eye out over the canyon where 2 Lost Souls and then a Cacodaemon will spawn.

+Jump down and across the canyon.

+Go left and turn around to see the next jump.

+2 Cacodaemons will appear, one at at time, after you jump across.

+This island has two levels:  climb to the upper level to see the next jump target, relatively far below with ??? ammo.

 # Ultra-Nightmare Practice Sheet: Abbreviations
 Abbreviations for the Demon that killed you: